alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/layout/layout.md

 depending on the type and size of controls that are added.

-The layout bounds of the <xref:Alternet.UI.Border> are highlighted by setting the <xref:Alternet.UI.Control.BorderBrush> property.
+The layout bounds of the <xref:Alternet.UI.Border> are highlighted by setting the <xref:Alternet.UI.Border.BorderColor> property.

 [!code-csharp[](./snippets/BoundingBox.cs)]